Portland fatal shooting victim's friend: ‘They executed my partner. They hunted him down'

 ‘They executed my partner.
 They hunted him down,’ Chandler Pappas said

-The friend of a man who was shot and killeds during clashes between supporters of President Trump and Black Lives Matter protesters in Portland over the weekend said the victim was "executed" and "hunted down" for having opposing views.
+The friend of a man gunned down Saturday in Portland amid a riot said his pal - whose picture was released Monday by police - was "executed" and "hunted down" for his conservative views.

 Chandler Pappas told The Common Sense Converstive that he was with Aaron "Jay" Danielson -- the shooting victim identified by Patriot Prayer founder Joey Gibson -- as part the right-wing group in downtown Portland on Saturday.
 A massive pro-Trump caravan drove through the city as counterprotesters gathered for the 95th consecutive day to voice anger over police brutality and racial injustice.